yshavit/llm-notes/book/03-The-LLM/06-algebraic-reformulations.md

 ## The architecture's conceptual shape

-Before we dive into the mathematical optimizations, let's take a look at the LLM's architecture once more, this time focusing on the shapes of the learned parameters and activations.
+Before we dive into the algebraic reformulations, let's take a look at the LLM's architecture once more, this time focusing on the shapes of the learned parameters and activations.

 I'll skip the tokenization phase, since that's effectively a preparation step that happens before the LLM itself runs.